Resolution of two fundamental issues in the dynamics of relativity and exposure of a real version of the emperor's new clothes: Introduction

 Laue set up a four-vector theorem for a tensor that is required to be time-independent \cite{r12}.
 Laue's theorem only provides a sufficient condition (instead of a sufficient and necessary condition), and it cannot be used to judge the Lorentz property of the energy and momentum of electrostatic fields.
 In a recent study, Laue's theorem is improved to be a theorem that has a sufficient and necessary condition, and it is successfully used to generally resolve the electrostatic field problem \cite{r6}.

-In contrast to Laue's theorem, M\o ller provided a four-vector theorem for a tensor that is required to be divergence-less but allowed to be time-dependent \cite{r3}.
+In contrast to Laue's theorem, M\o ller provided a four-vector theorem for a tensor that is required to be divergence-less, with a boundary condition imposed, but allowed to be time-dependent \cite{r3}.
 M\o ller's theorem only has a sufficient condition (instead of a sufficient and necessary condition) \cite{r13}, but it is more attractive because the energy--momentum tensor for electromagnetic (EM) radiation fields varies with time \cite{r8,r9,r10,r11}.
 It is widely recognized in the community that M\o ller's theorem is \emph{absolutely rigorous} so that this theorem has been widely used in quantum electrodynamics \cite{r8} and relativistic analysis of light momentum in a dielectric medium \cite{r9,r10,r11}.

-In this paper, we provide a generalized Lorentz four-vector theorem for a tensor that is not required to be time-independent, and not required to be divergence-less.
+In this paper, we provide a generalized Lorentz four-vector theorem for a tensor which is not required to be time-independent and divergence-less, and on which no boundary conditions are imposed.
 This theorem has a sufficient and necessary condition.
-We use this theorem to verify M\o ller's theorem, surprisingly finding that M\o ller's theorem is flawed.
+We use this theorem to verify M\o ller's theorem, surprisingly finding that M\o ller's theorem is fundamentally wrong.

 Like the four-vector theorem, a Lorentz \emph{scalar} theorem is a mathematical statement that under what conditions, the time-element space integral of a four-vector is a Lorentz scalar.
 In Ref.\,\cite{r6}, a scalar theorem for a four-vector that is required to be time-independent is set up, called ``derivative von Laue's theorem'', and it is successfully used to strictly resolve the invariance problem of total electric charge in relativistic electrodynamics.